Shlomo Lahat: Personal life

-Lahat was married to Ziva, former director of the Humanities Library at Tel Aviv University.
+Lahat was married to Ziva, former director of the Humanities Library at Tel Aviv University; the couple were married for almost 59 years at the time of his death.
 They had two children, Dan and Avner.
 He is also survived by his eight grandchildren.
 His son, Dan Lahat, is a Tel Aviv city council member for the Yesh Atid party.

 Death

 On September 30, 2014, Lahat was admitted to Ichilov Hospital in critical condition due to a lung infection.
 He died on the morning of October 1, 2014.
+At his eulogy, Tel Aviv mayor Ron Huldai said Lahat had turned the city into an international center of culture, art and business, while President Reuven Rivlin described him as one of the builders and shapers of Tel Aviv's binational, unified character as a city of culture and progress.